ligato/docs/docs/developer-guide/plugin-lookup.md

 }
 ```

+---

-6. Optionally, other plugins such as logger or REST API can be added:
+6. Optionally, you can add other plugins such as logger or REST:

 ```go
 type MyApp struct {